fedbiomed/fedbiomed/tests/end2end/README.md

 ## Introduction: what are end-to-end tests?

-In opposition to **unit-tests**, which are basically made for testing  small components or functionalities of the code, **End-to-end tests** are tests that test the whole functionality of the software, as if an end-user was using the software.
+In opposition to **unit tests**, which are basically made for testing  small components or functionalities of the code, **End-to-end tests** are tests that test the whole functionality of the software, as if an end-user was using the software.
 It therefore may include secure aggregation facility configuration, loading datasets, loading certificates, and every other upcoming or existing functionalities.

 Hence an **end-to-end** testing facility won't require fakes or Mocks, but the real components.
 For **end-to-end tests**, you can just make sure the usage of the software won't fail and that the final results are correct, you don't need to do assertions for each test.